squidfunk/mkdocs-material/docs/bug-report/index.md

 ### Checklist

-Thanks for following the guide, and creating a high quality and complete bug report – you are almost done.
+Thanks for following the guide and creating a high-quality and complete bug report – you are almost done.
 This section ensures that you have read this guide and have worked to your best knowledge to provide us with everything we need to know to help you.